-I need computer keyboard drivers or layouts
+How do I get computer keyboard drivers or layouts?

 Computer keyboards that utilize distinctive interfaces, such as FireWire, may require additional software and drivers to function properly.
 This condition also applies to keyboards with special function keys.
-We recommend that you visit the keyboard manufacturer's web page to obtain drivers for your keyboard.
+We recommend you visit the keyboard manufacturer's web page to obtain drivers for your keyboard.

 If you require keyboard support for a different language or special characters, you'll need to install a new multilingual or international layout for your operating system.